 According to a 2014 Berkeley study of more than 600 men and women, one’s perceived social status, or lack thereof, is associated with a wide range of mental disorders.
-Just as deflated feelings of self-worth is associated with a host of mental issues, so too is inflated self-worth.
-The study found that inflated-feelings of self-worth are associated with narcissistic personality disorder, bipolar disorder, depression and anxiety.
+Just as deflated feelings of self-worth are associated with a host of mental issues, so too is inflated self-worth.
+The study found that inflated feelings of self-worth are associated with narcissistic personality disorder, bipolar disorder, depression, and anxiety.
 Individuals who have high levels of pride, as wealthy people often do, show higher rates of mania than those with limited or a reasonable amount of resources.

 Wealth isn’t the only factor that may contribute to the area’s mental health issues.
 Some other factors one must consider are as follows:

 - Wage Disparity: The wage disparity between men and women is nothing new, but that doesn’t make it healthy.
-Countless studies suggest that the gender wage gap contributes to high feelings of anxiety, depression and low-sense of self-worth among women.
+Countless studies suggest that the gender wage gap contributes to high feelings of anxiety, depression, and a low sense of self-worth among women.
 The mean number of depressive disorders for working females is twice that of working males.

 The number one occupation in North Richland Hills is administrative.
 Office workers demonstrate higher levels of anxiety and depression than non-office workers.

-- Excessive Drinking: Tarrant County’s excessive drinking prevalence rate is 18.7 percent, one of the highest values in all of Texas.
-Excessive drinking is associated with depression, anxiety, mood disorders, job loss and other adverse health conditions.
+- Excessive Drinking: Tarrant County’s excessive drinking prevalence rate is 18.7%, one of the highest values in all of Texas.
+Excessive drinking is associated with depression, anxiety, mood disorders, job loss, and other adverse health conditions.